agenteo/agenteo.github.com/source/_drafts/ruby-on-rails-partials-are-slowing-you-down.md

   - ruby-on-rails
 ---

-I was recently checking performance of an application and wondered if an aggressive use of erb partials to break long markup templates in shorter maintainable chunks adds overhead to response times.
+I was recently checking performance of an application and wondered if an aggressive use of erb partials to break long markup templates in shorter maintainable chunks would slow down response times.
+In my tests it does but its impact is negligible.

-Justin Weiss did some benchmarks but I want to document results on a test application using a simple in memory data model and then share the results on my real application in production mode with mongodb connections.
+I document results on a test application using an in memory data model and will talk about the results on my real application in production mode with mongodb connections.

 ## A test application

-I will run this test on a Rails 4.2 app running in production mode. `curl` will hit the same URL and I report the response time from Rails logs.
+I run this test on a Rails 4.2 app in production mode, `curl` hits the same URL.

+{% highlight ruby %}
+def index
+  @articles = 25.times.collect do |i|
+    { title: "Article #{i}", body: LiterateRandomizer.paragraph, published_at: Time.now }
+  end
+end
+{% endhighlight %}

+I use `curl` to hit the same URL and report the **response time** from Rails logs--I did not involve database or caching to ensure they did not play a role in the benchmark and I restarted the application after each test.
 You can find this application on [my github](https://github.com/agenteo/lab-partials-slowing-you-down).
-I did not involve database or caching to ensure they did not play a role in the benchmark.

-As always the first call is significantly slower **549ms**
+The initial test has a controller with a single view and as always the first call is significantly slower **549ms**

 {% highlight bash %}
 I, [2015-03-09T11:45:41.578125 #50837]  INFO -- : Processing by ArticlesController#index as */*